usnistgov/optbayesexpt/README.md

 R. D. McMichael
 `rmcmichael@nist.gov`
 National Institute of Standards and Technology
-May 1, 2020
+revision: April 24, 2024

 ## What is it for?

-It's for making smart setting choices in measurements that determine the parameters of a model.
-It is for cases with
+Optimal Bayesian Experiment Design is for making smart setting choices in measurements.
+The `optbayesexpt` python package is for cases with

  - a known parametric model, i.e. an equation that relates unknown parameters and experimental settings to measurement predictions.
 Fitting functions used